The Crossbreed Designer Dog Craze Disaster or Success

 These have been purposely bred and sold, often for more money than a pedigree would have cost, that is a very different dog than a multi-breed mongrel.

-Labradors and Poodles: Let me give an example of what is causing concerns in a number of areas.
+Labradors and Poodles: Let me give an example of what is causing concerns in several areas.
 Crossing a Labrador with a Poodle, in that scenario, you have two dogs from similar backgrounds.

 That peculiar haircut we see on Poodles is believed to be a working cut.
 The hair that was left on was there to give warmth and protection to the joints and organs.
-By removing excess hair it stopped the coat getting waterlogged and sodden, causing exhaustion when working for long periods.
+Removing excess hair it stopped the coat from getting waterlogged and sodden, causing exhaustion when working for long periods.